-According to the 2021 Medicare Trustees' Report, the HI Trust Fund is projected to remain solvent until 2026 and, according to the 2021 Social Security Trustees' Report, the OASI and DI Trust Fund is projected to have sufficient reserves to pay full benefits on time until 2033 and 2057, respectively.
-In each case, some general revenues must be used to satisfy the authorization of full benefit payments until the year of trust fund depletion.
-This occurs when the trust fund interest income and balances accumulated during prior years are needed to pay benefits, which leads to a transfer from general revenues to the trust funds.
+According to the 2022 Medicare Trustees Report, the HI Trust Fund is projected to remain solvent until 2028 and, according to the 2022 Social Security Trustees Report, the OASI Trust Fund is projected to have sufficient reserves to pay full benefits on time until 2034 while the DI Trust Fund is not projected to be depleted within the projection period.
+In each case, some trust fund interest income and balances accumulated during prior years are needed to pay benefits.
+This leads to a repayment of loans made to the General Fund by the trust funds.
+The General Fund will pay back the trust funds and then the monies will be paid out to beneficiaries.
 Moreover, under current law, General Fund transfers to the SMI Trust Fund will occur into the indefinite future and will continue to grow with the growth in health care expenditures.

 The potential magnitude of future financial obligations under these three social insurance programs is, therefore, important from a budget perspective as well as for understanding generally the growing resource demands of the programs on the economy.
-From the 75-year budget perspective, the PV of the additional resources that would be necessary to meet projected expenditures, for the three programs combined, is \$71.0 trillion.
-To put this figure in perspective, it would represent 4.6 percent of the PV of projected GDP over the same period (\$1,545.0 trillion).
+From the 75-year budget perspective, the PV of the additional resources that would be necessary to meet projected expenditures, for the three programs combined, is \$75.9 trillion.
+To put this figure in perspective, it would represent 4.4 percent of the PV of projected GDP over the same period (\$1,724.0 trillion).
 These resource needs would be in addition to the payroll taxes, benefit taxes, and premium payments.
 Asset redemptions and Medicare Part B and D general revenue transfers represent formal budget commitments, but no provision exists for covering the Medicare Part A and Social Security Trust Fund deficits once assets are depleted.

-The table below shows the magnitudes of the primary expenditures and sources of financing for the three trust funds computed on an open-group basis for the next 75 years and expressed in PV.
+The table below shows the magnitudes of the primary expenditures and sources of financing for the three trust funds computed on an open-group basis for the next 75 years and expressed in PV terms.
 The data are consistent with the SOSI included in the principal financial statements.

-From the government-wide perspective, the PV of the total resources needed for the Social Security and Medicare Programs over and above current-law funding sources (payroll taxes, benefit taxes, and premium payments from the public) is \$70,959.0 billion.
-From the trust fund perspective, which counts the trust funds (\$3,249.0 billion) and the general revenue transfers to the SMI Program (\$43,160.0 billion) as dedicated funding sources, additional resources needed to fund the programs are \$24,550.0 billion.
+From the government-wide perspective, the PV of the total resources needed for the Social Security and Medicare Programs over and above current-law funding sources (payroll taxes, benefit taxes, and premium payments from the public) is \$75.8 trillion.
+From the trust fund perspective, which counts the trust funds (\$3.3 trillion) and the general revenue transfers to the SMI Program (\$47.5 trillion) as dedicated funding sources, additional resources needed to fund the programs are \$25.0 trillion.

-Present Values of Costs Less Revenues of 75-Year Open Group Obligations HI, SMI, and OASDI as of January 1, 2021
+Present Values of Costs Less Revenues of 75-Year Open Group Obligations HI, SMI, and OASDI as of January 1, 2022